SharedSmally/doc/docker.md

     stats     Display a live stream of container(s) resource usage statistics top       Display the running processes of a container

-    info      Display system-wide information
+    events    Get real time events from the server info      Display system-wide information:   _docker info_
-    logs      Fetch the logs of a container version   Show the Docker version information
+    logs      Fetch the logs of a container:    _docker logs [options] CONTAINER_ version   Show the Docker version information

     network   Manage Docker networks